MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-21/README.md

 The notebooks and scripts have the following dependency relations.
 Please run the code layer by layer.
 ![Dependency Graph](dependency-graph.svg)

-Artifacts of the green files are not strictly required, see Notes on Running Code for details.
+Artifacts of the green files are already in the repo, and thus are not strictly required, see Notes on Running Code for details.

 ## Style Requirements